Hybrid quantum-classical systems: Quasi-free Markovian dynamics: Setting and main result

 As motivated in \cite{DamWer22} and recalled at the beginning of Sec.\ \ref{sec:sett+main}, it is better to leave open the choice of the spaces of observables and states.
 To this end, we give a minimal definition of the semigroup $\{\Tcal_t, \; t\geq 0\}$, involving only its action on the Weyl operators.

-\begin{definition} A \emph{quasi-free hybrid dynamical semigroup} is a family $\{\Tcal_t, \; t\geq 0\}$ \marginlabel{$\Tcal_t$} of linear operators defined at least on the linear span of the Weyl operators, satisfying the following properties: $\forall t,s\geq 0$, \begin{itemize} \item[a.] (normalization) $\Tcal_t[\openone]=\openone$; \item[b.] (initial condition) $\Tcal_0=\id$; \item[c.] (semigroup property) $\Tcal_t\circ \Tcal_s=\Tcal_{t+s}$; \item [d.] (complete positivity) for any integer $N$ and any choice of the vectors $\phi_k\in \Hscr$ and $\xi^k\in \Xi$, $k=1,\ldots,N$,
+\begin{definition} A \emph{quasi-free hybrid dynamical semigroup} is a family $\{\Tcal_t, \; t\geq 0\}$ of linear operators defined at least on the linear span of the Weyl operators, satisfying the following properties: $\forall t,s\geq 0$, \begin{itemize} \item[a.] (normalization) $\Tcal_t[\openone]=\openone$; \item[b.] (initial condition) $\Tcal_0=\id$; \item[c.] (semigroup property) $\Tcal_t\circ \Tcal_s=\Tcal_{t+s}$; \item [d.] (complete positivity) for any integer $N$ and any choice of the vectors $\phi_k\in \Hscr$ and $\xi^k\in \Xi$, $k=1,\ldots,N$,

-\item[e.] (quasi-free property) for all $\xi\in \Xi$ \marginlabel{$f_t(\xi)$}
+\item[e.] (quasi-free property) for all $\xi\in \Xi$

-where $S_t$ \marginlabel{$S_t$}is a linear operator from $\Xi$ to $\Xi$, and $f_t$ is a continuous function from $ \Xi$ to $\Cbb$; \item[f.] (continuity in time) the functions $t\to f_t(\xi)$ and $t\to S_t$ are continuous. \end{itemize} \end{definition}
+where $S_t$ is a linear operator from $\Xi$ to $\Xi$, and $f_t$ is a continuous function from $ \Xi$ to $\Cbb$; \item[f.] (continuity in time) the functions $t\to f_t(\xi)$ and $t\to S_t$ are continuous. \end{itemize} \end{definition}

 By the property \eqref{WxiWxi'}, the product of Weyl operators is proportional to a Weyl operator, so that the positivity property \eqref{newCPcondition} involves the action of $\Tcal_t$ only on Weyl operators.
 In \cite{DamWer22} $f_t$ is called \emph{noise function}.
+By using the composition property \eqref{WxiWxi'} of the Weyl operators and the quasi-free structure \eqref{Tqf}, we get

-To find the structure of $f_t(\xi)$ and $S_t$ and to construct explicitly the semigroup requires various steps and involves the theory classical stochastic processes, such as processes with independent increments, additive processes, L\'evy processes, and processes of Ornstein-Uhlenbeck type \cite{Sato99,App09,Sko91,SatoY84}.
+Finding the structure of $f_t(\xi)$ and $S_t$ and constructing explicitly the semigroup requires various steps and involves the theory of classical stochastic processes, such as processes with independent increments, additive processes, L\'evy processes, and processes of Ornstein-Uhlenbeck type \cite{Sato99,App09,Sko91,SatoY84}.
 So, here we give only the final results and we leave to Sec.\ \ref{sec:maintheor} the proof of the theorems and the discussion of the construction.

 Quasi-free semigroups (on general CCR algebras) were considered also in \cite{Hell10}, and preliminary results on their structure were obtained.
 Here we arrive to a complete characterization in the case of a finite-dimensional phase space.